Zygaena loti (Denis & Schiffermüller, 1775)

 Remarks:

-The distribution ranges from the Iberian Peninsula (local and only in the north) across Central and Southern Europe to Siberia.
+The distribution ranges from the Iberian Peninsula (local and only in the north) across central and southern Europe to Siberia.
 In the north (Scandinavia) Zygaena loti is missing, but it has apparently an isolated occurrence in Scotland.